Jana Prikryl, Program Advisor

 One strength of the General Science Program is its flexibility.
-To exploit that strength, students need to design their programs carefully, consulting frequently with the general science advisor and taking advantage of the expertise of faculty members who serve on the program committee.
-Course sequences that meet requirements for professional schools and training programs should be selected in consultation with program advisors or committee members.
+To exploit that strength, students need to design their programs carefully, consulting frequently with the program advisor.
+Course sequences that meet requirements for professional schools and training programs should be selected in consultation with the program advisor.
 Students should seek assistance in program planning when they identify or change career goals, because successful application to professional schools and training programs may require completion of additional courses beyond those required for the general science major.

 Examples of cross-disciplinary fields, and the subject-matter areas that might be combined in designing a program, are given below:

 Cognitive sciences—computer and information science, mathematics, psychology

 Environmental sciences—biology, chemistry, geography, geological sciences, physics

 General science majors are encouraged to consult with their advisors during the junior year to ensure that their remaining course work is structured to meet all the requirements for the major.
 Students should notify the General Science Program office of their intention to graduate at least one term before the proposed graduation date.